 Dr. Mauchley’s primary areas of interest are pediatric cardiac surgery, neonatal hear t surgery, mechanical circulatory support in children and cardiac transplantation and his primary site of practice is Seattle Children's Hospital.
 He grew up in Moscow, ID, and received his bachelor's degree from the University of Idaho, then went to medical school at the University of Washington.
 Dr. Mauchley completed general surgery and adult cardiothoracic surgery residencies at the University of Colorado—Denver and spent one year completing his training at Children's Hospital—Colorado.
 During his general surgery training, he spent two years in a basic science fellowship studying the inflammatory mediators of esophageal reflux.
 After completing his training, he spent 3.5 years as an assistant professor of surgery at the University of Alabama at Birmingham where the focus of his practice was pediatric and adult congenital cardiac surgery.
 Dr. Mauchley is excited to return to the northwest to continue his career closer to home.
 Outside of work he enjoys spending time with his family, biking, hiking, and snowboarding.

-Sara Rasmussen, MD, Associate Professor, Division of Transplant Surgery
+Sara Rasmussen, MD, PhD, Associate Professor, Division of Transplant Surgery

 Dr. Rasmussen is trained in Pediatric and Abdominal Transplant surgery.
 She earned her bachelor ’s degree from the University of Virginia and matriculated medical school at West Virginia University, where she earned her MD and PhD.
 Her doctoral research investigated mechanisms of retroviral reverse transcription and assembly, and she was awarded a National Cancer Institute Pre–Doctoral Training Award.